-- 1. This Ordinance shall govern the membership of the boards, committees and commissions of the Town of Raymond specified herein. - 2.
-No person shall hold more than one elective office of the Town, i.e. as a member of the Board of Selectmen, the School Board or the Budget Committee and no person holding one such elective office shall be a voting or associate member of the Board of Appeals, the Planning Board or the Finance Committee of the Town.
-However, a person holding an elective office may serve as a non-voting, ex-officio member of any body as otherwise specifically provided by ordinance \\\ and may serve as the moderator at any Town Meeting. \\\ - \\\ = Added by vote of Town Meeting March 1982. - 3.
-No person shall be a voting or associate member of more than one of the following Town bodies: The Board of Appeals, the Planning Board or the Finance Committee, but a member of any such body may be a member of any other appointed body of the Town. - 4.
+Purpose.
+This Ordinance shall govern the membership of the boards, committees and commissions of the Town of Raymond specified herein.

+Elected Officials.
+No person shall hold more than one elective office of the Town, i.e. as a member of the Board of Selectmen, the School-Board RSU #14 Board of Directors or the Budget and Finance Committee, and no No person holding one such elective office shall be a voting or associate member of the Zoning Board of Appeals, or the Planning Board or the Finance-Committee of the Town of Raymond.
+However, a person holding an elective office may serve as a non-voting, ex-officio member of any body as otherwise specifically provided by ordinance \\\ and may serve as the moderator at any Town Meeting. \\\

+\\\ - Added by volo of Town Mooting March 1982.

+Membership on Multiple Appointed Bodies.
+No person shall be a voting or associate member of more than one of the following Town bodies: the Zoning Board of Appeals, or the Planning Board or the Finance Committee, but a member of any such body may be a member of any other appointed body of the Town.

+Conflict of Interest.
 No member of any board, committee, or other such body of the Town shall vote upon any matter in which he has a personal interest or other conflict of interest.